 “When we think of reading, we often forget the beauty that poetry can offer,” says Justine Bruyère, PhD, a former elementary school teacher and lecturer of reading education at Vanderbilt University.
 Poems can expand your child's vocabulary and are easy to memorize because of their often rhyming, lyrical structure.

 Sit down with a book of poems and let your child choose what appeals to them.
-The book 100 Super Sight Word Poems is a great pick for beginning readers.

 Goal 4: Host a family book night and learn more about authors.